whitphx/stlite/README.md

 A port of [Streamlit](https://streamlit.io/) to WebAssembly, powered by [Pyodide](https://pyodide.org/).

 Streamlit is a Python web app framework for the fast development of data apps.
-This project is to make it run completely run on web browsers.
+This project is to make it run completely on web browsers.

 ## Try it out